Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample2_synapseserverless/README.md

 - to implement CLS on top of the lake
 - to use only ACLs on the data lake in order to allow to access to the Synapse workspace but not direct access to the storage account.
 The use of Azure roles (Storage Reader for example) is not recommended in this case as it is too permissive and ACLs allow for a more fined grained approach
 - understand how to implement common data retention requirements considering two angles:
-  - physical partition year/month structure s
+  - physical partition year/month structure
   - specific datetime field

 ## Source System Data Considerations

 For the purpose of demonstrating the mentioned goals, we are using the New York Taxi open data as a source system because is a known global dataset and quite simple to understand.

-However, it's important to mention that the use of any data source that is star schema like can also be used for the same purpose and furthermore possible better mirror some real-life use cases.
+However, it's important to mention that the use of any data source that is star schema like can also be used for the same purpose and furthermore better mirror some real-life use cases.

 ## Json Configuration File

 The sample makes use of a json configuration file.
-This file drives different behaviors through the sample by using different parameters.
+This file drives different behaviors through out the sample by using different parameters.

 A template named datalake_config_template.json is provided and the deployment script dynamically updates a datalake_config.json file with the information of the current deployment.
 The deployment then uploads the config file in the datalake storage account on a container called config.